LibertyDSNP/spec/pages/Graph/Overview.md

 #### Friendship

 There is no concept of "friendship" within the DSNP social network graph.
-Friendship requires a mutual acknowledgement between 2 different DSNP Ids.
+Friendship requires a mutual acknowledgement between 2 different DSNP Identities.
 Friendship can be thought as "mutual following" - where 2 DSNP identities are following each other.

 #### Follow

-A "follow" is the act of publicly following a user (referenced as a (DSNP Id )[/Identity/Overview]) which results in adding this DSNP Id to a user's social graph.
+A "follow" is the act of publicly following a user (referenced as a (DSNP Identity)[/Identity/Overview]) which results in adding this DSNP Id to a user's social graph.

 #### Unfollow